-The week-long voyage on the Class A tall ship, Pelican of London, forms part of the ApprenticeShip Cup regatta, hosted and managed by Merseyside Adventure Sailing Trust (MAST).
-The regatta involves several tall ships, and provides the opportunity to stretch and develop apprentices in a challenging but safe environment.
+The week-long voyage on the Class A tall ship, Pelican of London, formed part of the ApprenticeShip Cup regatta, hosted and managed by Merseyside Adventure Sailing Trust (MAST).
+The regatta involved several tall ships, and provided the apprentices with the opportunity to stretch and develop in a challenging but safe environment.

-The apprentices sailing on the Pelican are Michael Gibbons (apprentice with Wirral Metropolitan College), Ellie Gardam and Lauren Monroe (apprentices with Lite Ltd), and Bradley Stead and Matt Watkinson (apprentices with Riverside College).
-At a briefing session last week, they were given the details of their exciting trip.
-They will be meeting in the early hours of June 21st at the Albert Dock, and taken by coach to the ship which is docked in Whitehaven, boarding about midday.
+The apprentices who successfully completed on the Pelican were Michael Gibbons (apprentice with Wirral Metropolitan College), Ellie Gardam and Lauren Monroe (apprentices with Lite Ltd), and Bradley Stead and Matt Watkinson (apprentices with Riverside College).

-During the voyage, the apprentices will be trained in all aspects of running a ship, including steering, setting sails, keeping watch, navigating and climbing the rigging.
-The Pelican will sail from Whitehaven to Liverpool via Belfast with a possible circuit of the Isle of Man.
-During the journey, there is a good chance the apprentices will catch glimpses of marine wildlife such as dolphins and basking sharks.
+During the voyage, the apprentices were trained in all aspects of running a ship, including steering, setting sails, keeping watch, navigating and climbing the rigging.
+The Pelican sailed from Whitehaven to Liverpool via Belfast with a circuit of the Isle of Man.

 James Glendenning, CEO of GMLPF said

-“GMLPF is proud to be supporting these five apprentices in this exciting venture.
-I have no doubt that the voyage will lead to significant personal growth, which will benefit both themselves as individuals, and their employers.
-We wish them every success and are confident they will all make the very most of this once-in-a-lifetime opportunity”
+“GMLPF is proud to have supported these five apprentices in this exciting venture.
+I have no doubt that completing the voyage will lead to significant personal growth, which will benefit both themselves as individuals, and their employers.
+I’d like to congratulate them all for their commitment and achievement.”